Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Propagation Rule

 To model how **propagation** actually works in a running application, Contrast uses **propagation rules**.
 The rules identify the methods that cause propagation and how the propagation passes from one object to another.
 When Contrast models how a method might cause propagation, Contrast considers the **source** and the destination.
-These may be any combination of an **object**; the parameters to a method; and the result of the method as well as untrusted data propagating from one source to many destinations, or many destinations to a single source.
+These may be any combination of an object; the parameters to a method; and the result of the method as well as untrusted data propagating from one source to many destinations, or many destinations to a single source.

 ---